spectral-discord/knowledge-base/logseq/pages/TSON.md

-- ***TSON*** (Tuning-Spectrum Object Notation) is a YAML-based file format for storing musical tuning and timbre/spectrum data (and eventually) collapsed:: true
+- ***TSON*** (Tuning-Spectrum Object Notation) is a YAML-based file format for storing musical tuning and spectrum data collapsed:: true
 	- ### Why another microtonal file/data standard?
 		- [Valid question.](((629168a2-5251-438a-983c-1c1a993aeaeb)))
 		- Existing formats have too many limitations for modern software and microtonal practices... collapsed:: true
 			- Some sacrifice portability and manipulability for readability (SCL, TUN), while others are environment-specific or unreadable (MTS)
-			- Each comes some combination of limitations...
+			- Each comes with some combination of limitations...
 				- No reference frequencies
 				- No pseudo-octaves/repetition ratios
 				- No more than 12 notes per octave